anywhichway/hcx/README.md

 }
 ```

-These will be registered as the respective event handlers for the event types on the component.
+These will be registered as the respective event listeners for the event types on the component.

 3) property functions named using the normal `on<fname>` approach, e.g. `onclick`: